 Good maths teachers are always in demand.
-So when you train to teach the subject, you can benefit from the highest range of training bursaries available, or a scholarship if you have a top degree.
+So when you train to teach the subject, you can benefit from a generous training bursary, or a scholarship if you have a top degree.
+Alternatively, you could earn a salary while you train on School Direct (salaried) or with Teach First.
 Plus, a career in maths offers the job satisfaction of giving all young people the chance to conquer a subject that’s integral to their long-term success.

 By training to teach maths, you’ll learn how to devise and deliver lessons that creatively tackle the subject’s challenges – helping pupils with a range of abilities achieve the best results possible.